 Anna is an original and inventive singer-songwriter with a musical style that, although based in folk, spans an array of genres.
 A multi-instrumentalist musical dynamo, she intertwines this fluency with a poetic and intimate lyricism, communicating her unique take on the world around her.
 Her captivating stage presence is combined with a playful approach to performing which reaches out to the whole audience.

-Anna has also been working with re-formed Fotheringay initially for the Jerry Donahue Benefit Concert but potentially to continue working as a compact line-up ‘Listen-Listen’ performing Fotheringay and Sandy Denny songs in the future.
+Anna has also been working with re-formed Fotheringay initially for the Jerry Donahue Benefit Concert but continuing as a compact line-up ‘Listen-Listen’ performing Sandy Denny songs.
 She also continues to gig solo, and in duos with various artists as well as to record.

-As well as this, Anna has formed a duo with the inimitable Keith Donnelly as Something A Bit Different doing a set of interesting and diverse covers, and she has been performing with fiddler and multi-instrumentalist Tom Leary (of Feast of Fiddles and ex-Lindisfarne mandolinist)…
+As well as this, Anna has formed a duo with the inimitable Keith Donnelly as Something A Bit Different doing a set of interesting and diverse covers, and she has been performing with fiddler and multi-instrumentalist Tom Leary (Feast of Fiddles and ex-Lindisfarne mandolinist)…

 SOME DETAIL: Anna has performed mainly on the folk scene playing all kinds of venues from small clubs to large festivals.
 She has made six albums including ‘Pockets On Fire’ which was released on the Fairport Convention label ‘Woodworm’ with Fairport playing on eight of the tracks, and, in 2016, the long-awaited The Art of Making Faces was released which is an album of extraordinary beauty and subtle complexity bursting with original songs and littered with lots of interesting musicians and sounds.